ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-Is there anything specific that keeps you motivated even after years of playing, and what do you think is the most important to not lose that motivation, even when you are not improving?
+Is there anything specific that keeps you motivated even after years of playing, and what do you think is most important in order to not lose that motivation, even when you are not improving?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3885626" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-Motion.jpg')"></a>